The State of Remote Work 2019 says it: remote work isn't the future of work - it's the present.

 Choose what suits you best and prepare it well.
 Remove distractions, plan the spaces ahead, get all that you need in advance, and start working.

-#2 Set the mood
+#2 Stimulate the senses

 Stimulating the senses correctly has been proven to improve focus and productivity.